robertgallup/python-bmp2hex/README.md

 ```
 Author:    		Robert Gallup (bg@robertgallup.com)
-Date:      		August 1, 2018
+Date:      		July 22, 2019
 License:   		MIT Opensource License (see license.txt)
 Compatability: 	Python 2/3
-Version:		2.3
+Version:		2.3.3
 ```

+## New in Version 2.3.3

+* FIXED: Among other things, the number of elements in the pixel_data[] array was incorrect when using the "-d" option.
+You might expect it to be half of what it is without "-d".
+But, it was not.
+Now it is.
+Less, but with everything else that was also fixed, so much more, than it was.

 ## New in Version 2.3.2

-* "-d" should work as you expect whether structure is "named" or not (i.e. with/without "-n" option)
+* FIXED: "-d" should work as you expect whether structure is "named" or not (i.e. with/without "-n" option)

 ## New in Version 2.3